Iamvivek-gupta/interview/system.Design.md

 - **Language**: TDD tests are written in the programming language of the application, while BDD uses a DSL(Domain-specific-language) to write tests in a way that is understandable to all stakeholders⁴.

 Both methodologies aim to improve the quality and reliability of software, but they do so from different angles and with different tools.

+# Vertical vs. Horizontal Scaling
+•	Vertical Scaling (Scaling Up) : This approach involves adding more resources—like CPU, RAM, and disk space—to a single server that hosts your Node.js application.
+While it's a straightforward method, it has limitations, as a single server can only be upgraded to a certain extent.
+Vertical scaling is a good initial strategy for moderate growth but becomes less viable as your application's demand increases.
+•
+•	Horizontal Scaling (Scaling Out) : This is the more flexible and preferred method for large-scale applications.
+It involves adding more servers or instances of your application to distribute the incoming load.
+If one server fails, others can still handle the requests, which improves fault tolerance and reliability.
+Node.js applications are well-suited for horizontal scaling due to their single-threaded, non-blocking nature.

+By combining these strategies—especially horizontal scaling with load balancing and a microservices architecture—you can build a highly scalable and resilient Node.js application that can handle millions of concurrent users.

+# PM2 Production Process Manager 2
+ - PM2 is a production process manager for Node.js/Bun applications with a built-in load balancer.
+ - It allows you to keep applications alive forever, to reload them without downtime.